 14.3 The appeal shall be accompanied by a cheque for £100 which shall be returned if the appeal is upheld or if there are any other extenuating circumstances.
 A Competition Appeals Committee will decide whether the extenuating circumstance warrant the cheque being returned.

-14.4 The Regional Disciplinary Secretary will establish a Competition Appeals Committee (CAC) which will consist of individuals that are independent of the Competition; one of whom will be appointed as the Chair.
+14.4 The Regional Resolution Lead will establish a Competition Appeals Committee (CAC) which will consist of individuals that are independent of the Competition; one of whom will be appointed as the Chair.

 14.5 The Chair of the CAC will send the appeal to the opposing team and any other team that they believe could be impacted by the outcome of the appeal.
 These teams will be permitted 72 hours, from the date they receive the appeal from the CAC to submit any evidence or submission that they wish the CAC to consider.